gabe565/moreutils-go/docs/pee.md

 ### Options

 ```
   -h, --help                     help for pee
+      --no-ignore-sigpipe        Do not ignore write errors
+      --no-ignore-write-errors   Do not ignore SIGPIPE errors
   -v, --version                  version for pee
 ```

 ### SEE ALSO